soonyz06/Barra/README.md

 SRPT
 ![srpt](img/SRPT.png)
-- SRPT's returns over the past year are mostly from idiosyncratic alpha, thus may be due to the deaths of their patients leading to elevidys being pulled temporarily
+- SRPT's returns over the past year are mostly from idiosyncratic alpha, this may be due to the deaths of their patients leading to elevidys being temporarily pulled